top of page

 Photo Shoots

 Everyone loves a good photoshoot, including cats!
 Photographing cats outside their kennel is a fun way to show off their personality.
-Always use a secure room, meaning one with a door that fully closes, low foot traffic, no furniture that cats can get stuck under, preferably no ceiling tiles that they can crawl up in, and no high cabinets that they can crawl on to where they can't be reached.
 Photoshoots work best with a theme such as upcoming holidays or events.
 Photos that show pets interacting with people are also great as they give a sneak peek into how this pet would act with its owner.
 For timid cats, use boxes, baskets, or beds; something the cats can crawl in and feel secure.
 Decorate a box that is big enough for a large cat to get in and move around, and be sure to line it with soft blankets or towels.
-Find more ideas under Heart's Speak on my Resources page.
+I was able to photograph over a dozen cats in just an hour using my iPhone and cute decorations from home.
+Find more ideas under my online resource page or here at Heart's Speak.
+When having a photo shoot with cats, always use a quiet and secure room.

 Traditional Marketing